xmshi-trio/xiaoming.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am an Associate Researcher and Master Supervisor at the [School of Computer Science and Technology](http://www.cs.ecnu.edu.cn/), [East China Normal University](https://english.ecnu.edu.cn/).
-I was selected for the Shanghai Youth Science and Technology Rising Star Program (上海市青年科技启明星计划) in 2023.
+I was selected for the Shanghai Youth Science and Technology Rising Star Program (上海市青年科技启明星扬帆专项) in 2023.
 My research interests primarily focus on foundational issues in NLP and AI for medicine and education, such as Large Language Models, clinical NLP, and AI-assisted education.
 I completed my Ph.D. at the [Research Center for Social Computing and Information Retrieval (SCIR)](https://ir.hit.edu.cn/) in 2022, under the supervision of Professor [Wanxiang Che](http://ir.hit.edu.cn/~car/).
 Also, I had worked as a algorithm engineer intern at [Tencent Jarvis Lab](https://jarvislab.tencent.com/) during my Ph.D, under the supervision of [Yefeng Zheng](https://scholar.google.com/citations?user=vAIECxgAAAAJ&hl=en&oi=ao).